(Please use the drop down menu for more information).

 We are a nut-free school.
 Please read all packaging carefully when preparing packed lunches.
 Our School Cook is happy to talk to anyone if they have concerns about allergies or any other dietary requirements.

 This is £2.30 a day, working out at £11.50 per week.
 Children can order one-off dinners from the menu whilst having packed lunches other days.
-Money is paid on Mondays and Fridays.
+Money is paid on Mondays.
 Children can hand it

 If you are ever unsure about whether your child is eligible for free school meals, please ask for advice at the School Office.
 You will be aware that a successful application for free school meals brings additional funding into School that can be used to support your child in many ways.